Whiteknight/StoneFruit/Src/ARCHITECTURE.md

 # Testing

-Because StoneFruit is designed to be completely modular, and because it can be hard to construct some of the core pieces without also instantating several dependencies, end-to-end functional tests are generally preferred over simple unit tests.
+Because StoneFruit is designed to be completely modular, and because it can be hard to construct some of the core pieces without also instantiating several dependencies, end-to-end functional tests and high-level spec tests are generally preferred over simple unit tests.
 The individual classes and methods are free to change so long as the user experience remains stable.

 Extensive integration testing makes sure that all the defaults and invariants are sane, and also that add-ons work together with the system as a whole.